roeger/icaps2026.github.io/content/calls/shadow_pc.md

 peer-reviewing process.

-We do *not require prior reviewing experience*, but expect some familiarity with automated planning or scheduling.
+We do *not require prior reviewing experience*, but expect some familiarity with the topics covered by ICAPS, as defined by the [ICAPS call for papers](https://icaps26.icaps-conference.org/calls/cfp/).
 Pursuing a PhD in this area would typically indicate sufficient familiarity.

 ## Benefits of Participating